 What constitutes a bubble?

-Seating bubbles are arranged in groups of 1, 2, or 6 people.
+Seating bubbles are arranged in groups of up to 6 people.
 Each bubble can consist of members from different households.

 How do I get priority booking?